 Summaries of Resolved Criminal Cases (1988-2019)

-- Bijan Rafiekian (2019)—Mr. Rafeikian, a business partner of former National Security Advisor Michael Flynn, was convicted by a jury of willfully failing to register under FARA and related conspiracy charges.
+- Bijan Rafiekian (2019)—Mr. Rafeikian, a business partner of former National Security Advisor Michael Flynn, was convicted by a jury of conspiring to file a materially false statement under FARA and of violating a statute that is similar to FARA at 18 U.S.C. § 951.
 Mr. Rafeikian’s consulting firm was hired in 2016 to advocate for the extradition of Turkish dissident cleric Fethullah Gulen.
 Prosecutors accused Rafiekian, who was also part of President Trump’s transition team, of concealing Turkish government officials’ involvement in the lobbying campaign on behalf of Turkish President Erdogan to expel Gulen from the United States.
 The prosecution alleged that high-level Turkish officials approved the budget for the project and that the Turkish officials were updated regularly by an intermediary.
-Mr. Rafeikian’s consultancy submitted a retroactive FARA registration, that prosecutors was false because it listed a Dutch company as its only “foreign principal” and indicated that the Dutch company was not supervised by a foreign government or other foreign principal.
-Mr. Rafeikian’s conviction is currently on appeal.
+Mr. Rafeikian’s consultancy submitted a retroactive FARA registration, that prosecutors argued was false because it listed a Dutch company as its only “foreign principal” and indicated that the Dutch company was not supervised by a foreign government or other foreign principal.
+Mr. Rafeikian’s conviction was later overturned by a federal judge because the prosecution “failed to offer substantial evidence from which any rational juror could find beyond a reasonable doubt” that he had willfully violated FARA and 18 U.S.C. § 951.
 Mr. Flynn separately pleaded guilty to making material false statements in an interview with the Federal Bureau of Investigation.

 - Samuel Patten (2018)—Mr. Patten was a partner in a consultancy that performed political consulting services in Ukraine and in the United States.
 The consultancy received over $1,000,000 from the Opposition Bloc and other Ukrainian interests.
 Mr. Patten acknowledged setting up and drafting talking points for meetings between foreign individuals and Members of Congress, as well as drafting op-ed articles on behalf of a Ukrainian oligarch targeted at U.S. press.
 The plea documentation made note that Mr. Patten knew he was required to register under FARA because he did so for another client and because he had failed to register after initially asked the Ukrainian oligarch whether the representation should be registered under FARA.
 Mr. Patten was sentenced to three years of probation, 500 hours of community service, and a fine of $5,000.